LightArtists/area-ethereum-contracts/BUG-BOUNTY.md

 :rainbow: There are entirely new concepts in here including a randomized commit-reveal NFT drop mechanism, ghost minting and reusable smart contract data structures & libraries.
 All this is open sourced and by reading along you may find ideas & code to steal for your next project.

-Start time: :red_circle::red_circle::red_circle: ADD DATE, TIME, TIMEZONE
+Start time: October 1, Noon, UTC

-End time: :red_circle::red_circle::red_circle: ADD DATE, TIME, TIMEZONE
+End time: October 10, Noon, UTC

 ## Sponsors

-This bug bounty is sponsored by the Area project and personally by William Entriken.

-William was retained by the Area project to write these smart contracts and he has included his own money to pay you, dear reader, for any problems you find.
+This bug bounty is sponsored by [Area](https://www.area.world) and personally by William Entriken, Area's technical advisor and developer of these smart contracts.
+He has included his own personal money to pay you, dear reader, for any problems you find.

-Total value is over USD :red_circle::red_circle::red_circle: including :red_circle::red_circle::red_circle: ADD LINK this Meebit and USD :red_circle::red_circle::red_circle: in cash or equivalent, and much more.
+The total bounty value is over USD 20,000 including [this Meebit](https://opensea.io/assets/0x7bd29408f11d2bfc23c34f18275bbf23bb716bc7/12398) and USD 5,000 in cash or equivalent, and much more.

 ## Scope of this bounty program